joey-02/OBG-Onboarding/Docs/Syllabus.md

 ###### Homework: Make a browser wallet (import private keys from the fullnode from last week!), store keys correctly, and use [uniswap](https://app.uniswap.org/#/swap)
 ###### Extra: Use the dapps in the [OBG Fund 1.0 portfolio](https://static1.squarespace.com/static/6089ce591463491d46fc001f/t/635051021c561e4224140cd1/1666208004354/Q4+Report.pdf) and connect metamask to local node!

-# Week5: Social Consensus: Improvement Proposals, Governance, and Contentious Forks
+# Week5: Social Consensus - Improvement Proposals, Governance, and Contentious Forks
 - Upgrades, rollbacks, and when we want to change the protocol
 - Improvement proposals, dev work, and how to upgrade
 - Chain ID and forks